mnvaidya/PriorityList-CLI-Program/README.md

 4. Priority can be any integer _greater than_ or _equal to_ 0.
 0 being the highest priority

 5. If two task have the same priority, the task that was added first should be displayed first.

-   The application must open the files task.txt and completed.txt from where the app is run, and not where the app is located.
-For example, if we invoke the app like this:

 6. The files should always be sorted in order of the priority, ie, the task with the highest priority should be first item in the file.